Alieltahan/UMyReads/README.md

 - Simple App for managing books which Currently Reading, Want to Read and Read.
 - Having a search functionality for adding new books to the desired shelf.
 - Search page with AJAX call for Book title/Author.
 - Routing functionality between the Home Page & Search Page.

 ## TL;DR

-To get started developing right away:

 - install all project dependencies with `npm install`
 - start the development server with `npm start`